jibernal/ToDoApplication/README.md

 ToDo Application makes it possible to create tasks.

-The technologies used are Angular 4, Spring Boot with Maven, Hibernate and MySQL.
+The technologies used are Angular 4, Bootstrap, Spring Boot with Maven, Hibernate and MySQL.

 # Requirements
  * JAVA 8